 Any advice you have received previously will have been based on the law at that time.
-It is important to remember that over time changes or restrictions may have been introduced and some legislation may have been tested through the courts during that period and the interpretation of rules clarified.
+It is important to remember that over time, changes or restrictions may have been introduced and some legislation may have been tested through the courts during that period and the interpretation of rules clarified.
 This is why it is essential to keep your Inheritance Tax planning methods and objectives under periodic review to ensure they remain effective and relevant.

 There are many popular planning techniques currently used successfully by taxpayers who wish to reduce the Inheritance Tax exposure of their estate.
 H M Revenue and Customs do have wide powers to enable it to examine any Inheritance Tax planning technique, and can overturn planning strategies through retrospective legislation or where the law already permits this.
 It is therefore important to appreciate that our advice centres on generally accepted planning methods.

-We can have an initial meeting with you at our cost to assess whether you have an Inheritance Tax issue that you want to plan for.
+We can have an initial meeting with you to assess whether you have an Inheritance Tax issue that you want to plan for.
 This will in essence be a fact-find, and we may be able to offer some simple steps that you can take if your own circumstances do not require tailored advice.

 If we believe tailored advice would be of benefit to you, we can provide you with a report suggesting some options and things to consider.
 This report would be charged for on a fixed charge basis which would be agreed with you following our initial meeting prior to preparing the report.
-Once you have considered the report, you can decide which if there are any options you would like to pursue; where this requires further advice from us such as drafting of trust documentation or drafting more Inheritance tax efficient wills that you have currently we can undertake this, also at a fixed charge that would be agreed at the outset.
+Once you have considered the report, you can decide which if there are any options, you would like to pursue; where this requires further advice from us, such as drafting of trust documentation or drafting more Inheritance tax efficient Wills that you have currently, we can undertake this, also at a fixed charge that would be agreed at the outset.